Learning to Optimize with Stochastic Dominance Constraints: Light Stochastic Dominance Solver

 With this dual parametrization, the optimal dual function can be easily obtained.
 For stochastic approximation with finite samples $\Xtil\sim P(X)$, let us define

 We overload the notation a bit to denote $h_{\cbr{\xi_i}}(\eta) = \sum_{i=1}^N \II \rbr{\eta \geq g(z, \xi_i)}$.

 Given sample $\cbr{\xi_i, y_i}_{i=1}^N$, we define

 which is the set of the values of $\eta$ that violate the constraints.
 We omit the arguments of $\mu^*$ when appropriate.
-Based on the understanding of dual functions in~\eqref{eq:step_dual_1}, the optimal dual function is constructed by placing probability mass on the step-function with thresholds in the set $\mu^*$, \ie,
+Based on the understanding of dual functions in~\eqref{eq:step_dual_1}, the optimal dual function is constructed by putting probability mass on the step-function with threshold in the set $\mu^*$, \ie,